BRUCEBINYE/SnailBaLL/README.md

 ## Device

-Although a CPU is theoretically capable of running SnailBaLL, we recommend running it with an NVIDIA GeForce RTX 3090 GPU.
-This will reduce runtime.
+Although a CPU is theoretically capable of running SnailBaLL, we recommend running it with a GPU like NVIDIA GeForce RTX 3090, etc. This will reduce runtime.

 ## Download SnailBaLL